deepyes02/yeti-ai/README.md

 3. Finding exchange rate (this is tied to private api so the url  isn't public and can't be used without permission)
 4. Searching and summarizing results from the internet.

+### Updates 1-September-2025
+1. Moved Fast API back into docker, only running inference in the OS for simplicity.
+Test and minor update.

 ### Updates 15-August-2025
 1. Introduced llama_cpp for inference
 2. Moved Fast API to OS, (will restore it inside docker in next update - this was a temporary fix to integrate with llama_cpp inference)